 -N.D. for Négociant distributeur : he buys wines in finished bottles on which he affixes, in his premises, a label.

--M.A. : the wine producer, whether he is a merchant, a harvester or a cooperative, sells finished bottles dressed with the brand name of the customer who buys the bottles.
+-M.A. : the wine producer, whether he is a merchant, a harvester or a cooperative, sells finished bottles dressed with the brand name of the customer who buys the bottles. - The mentions of the capsule.
+Several obligations concern the capsule of a bottle of champagne:

-the CRD (rights representative capsule) is green and the word “champagne” must appear in all letters on it (champagne specificity).
+–the CRD (rights representative capsule) is green and the word “champagne” must appear in all letters on it (champagne specificity).
 The codes used are “R” for the harvesters (RM, RC and CM), “N” for the traders (NM).

-The CRD can be personalized with the coordinates of the winemaker: the number appearing on it is then the number of the department of its head office (“02”, “10”, “51”, etc.).
-It can also be unmarked (only for the harvesters), the number appearing on these being then ” 51 “.
+–The CRD can be personalized with the coordinates of the winemaker: the number appearing on it is then the number of the department of its head office (“02”, “10”, “51”, etc.).
+It can also be unmarked (only for the harvesters), the number appearing on these being then ” 51 “. - Other compulsory information.
+The following information must also appear on the label:

 -the origin: “product of France” or equivalent terms